JLu07/docs/docs/Collateralized-DEX-Offering.md

 ## CDO: A Liquidity Solution via Structured Fund
 DeFi operates on liquidity, which is expensive to acquire and retain in the current market and is often not sustainable over a long time horizon.
 DeepGo preposes CDO to provide customized services to three types of users:

-- Initiator: mainly for managers of projects which need liquidity.
-Initiators can obtain liquidity and cash flow income by pledging the project tokens.
+- Initiator: mainly for managers of projects which need refinancing and secondary exposure.
-- Pilot: mainly for investors who prefer venture investment.
-Pilots can obtain capital allocation for leverage investment and obtain greater returns by providing vault and capital security to fellows.
+- Pilot: mainly for investors with the pursuit of excess returns
 - Fellow: mainly for investors who prefer steady investment.
-Fellows provide capital and get returns (from the vault) and capital security from pilots.
 ## Process
 ### Creating period